Multiple positive solutions of parabolic systems with nonlinear, nonlocal initial conditions: Acknowledgements

+The authors wish to thank the anonymous Referee for the constructive comments.
 The authors are indebted to Prof. Precup for the useful discussions on the nonlocal parabolic case, in particular for providing them with the works \cite{b:tc-rp-pr,b:rp-par}.
 G. Infante was partially supported by G.N.A.M.P.A. - INdAM (Italy).
 This paper was written during the postdoctoral stage of M. Maciejewski at the University of Calabria, supported by a research fellowship within the project ``Enhancing Educational Potential of Nicolaus Copernicus University in the Disciplines of Mathematical and Natural Sciences'' (Project no. POKL.04.01.01-00-081/10) and by the NCN Grant 2013/09/B/ST1/01963.